Hellmark/decode/README.md

 - **-h** or **--help**
   - this will state the basic CLI options for assistance.

+- **--clear-session**
+  - This will clear the session data that the GUI uses.

 ## How to build

 Included is a .pro file for use for building using Qt Creator / qmake, and a CMakeLists.txt file for use with CMake.